About Us

 Co-Director of the TSET Health Promotion Research Center, Director of the mHealth Shared Resource at the TSET Health Promotion Research Center at the OU Health Stephenson Cancer Center, Professor, Department of Family and Preventive Medicine

 Michael Businelle was recruited to the University of Oklahoma Health Sciences Center in 2015 to develop and direct the OU Health Stephenson Cancer Center Mobile Health (mHealth) Shared Resource.
-The mHealth resource is staffed by 5.5 computer scientists/engineers and 4 additional staff members.
-The InsightTM platform enables researchers to rapidly create mobile applications that can use ecological momentary assessments (EMA) and sensor data (i.e., activity monitor, mobile carbon monoxide monitor, e-cigarette device) to identify environmental, cognitive, affective, physiological, and behavioral antecedents of health risk behaviors (e.g., smoking, heavy alcohol use, poor diet / inactivity / obesity, etc.) and deliver context-specific adaptive interventions in real-time.
-To date, the mHealth resource has supported 84 research studies (43 NIH funded, 5 studies have collected data outside the US – Cambodia, Laos, and Scotland; 5 languages [English, Spanish, Khmer, Vietnamese, and Lao]).
+The mHealth resource, staffed by 10 employees including 6 computer scientists/engineers has created the InsightTM platform.
+This platform enables researchers to rapidly create mobile applications that can use ecological momentary assessments (EMA) and sensor data (i.e., activity monitor, mobile carbon monoxide monitor, e-cigarette device) to identify environmental, cognitive, affective, physiological, and behavioral antecedents of health risk behaviors (e.g., smoking, heavy alcohol use, poor diet / inactivity / obesity) and deliver context-specific adaptive interventions in real-time.
+To date, the mHealth resource has supported 109 research studies (60 NIH funded, 5 studies have collected data outside the US – Cambodia, Laos, and Scotland; 5 languages [English, Spanish, Khmer, Vietnamese, and Lao]).

-Since 2011, Dr. Businelle has been the PI on 20 studies that have been funded by the NIH, ACS, and internal funds and he has a strong publication record (i.e., over 185 peer reviewed publications) in the areas of smoking cessation, mental health, health disparities, and mHealth.
-Nineteen of his previous studies collected EMA data to identify mechanisms of health risk behaviors and 15 studies have used smartphones to intervene to improve health behaviors in real-time.
-His primary goal is to improve understanding of the causes of health disparities and to create and disseminate effective smartphone based just-in-time adaptive interventions (JITAIs) that reduce health disparities.
+Since 2011, Dr. Businelle has been a PI, Co-I, Mentor, or consultant on 64 studies that have been funded by the NIH, ACS, or internal funds.
+During that time, he has been a PI on 24 research studies.
+He current serves as PI/MPI on 7 ongoing NIH-funded studies including mHealth apps that focus on smoking cessation (R01CA221819; U54MD015946 Study 1, U54MD015946 supplement; R01MD019957, R34CA286803), alcohol (R01AA030276), and Anxiety/Depression (R01MH126586).
+Dr. Businelle has a strong publication record (i.e., over 230 peer reviewed publications) in the areas of smoking cessation, mental health, health disparities, and mHealth.
+His primary goal is to improve understanding of the causes of health disparities and to create and disseminate effective smartphone-based just-in-time adaptive interventions (JITAIs) that reduce health disparities.

 Postdoctoral Research Fellows